Linearly Solvable Stochastic Control Lyapunov Functions: Numeric Examples

 The goal is to reach the origin at the boundary of the domain $\Omega = \{(x,y) \mid -1\le x \le 1, -1 \le y \le 1\}$.
 The control penalty is $R=I_{2\times 2}$, and state cost is $q(x)=x^2+y^2$.
 The boundary conditions for the sides at $x=1,x=-1,y=1$, and $y=-1$ are set to $\phi(x,y)=5$, while at the origin, the boundary has cost $\phi(0,0)= 0$.
 The noise model considered is Gaussian white noise with zero mean and an identity covariance matrix.

-The approximated desirability functions and their corresponding value functions are shown in Figure \ref{fig:Results-of-multidimensional} for different degrees of polynomial.
-The solutions are shown for half of the domain $x \in [0,1]$ in order to get a view of the gaps between the upper and lower bound solutions.
-When the polynomial degree is 20, the upper and lower bound solutions are numerically identical in many regions.
-Figure \ref{fig:ex-2-solution-epsilon} shows the convergence of the objective function of optimization problem \eqref{eq:hjbjoin-sos} as the degree of polynomial increases.
+The approximated desirability functions and their corresponding value functions are shown in \cref{fig:Results-of-multidimensional}, with half of the domain $x \in [0,1]$ shown in order to view the gaps between the upper and lower bound solutions. \Cref{fig:ex-2-solution-epsilon} shows the convergence of the objective function of optimization problem \eqref{eq:hjbjoin-sos} as the degree of polynomial increases.
 There is no data below degree of 10 because the optimization problem is not feasible in these cases.
-As shown in Figure \ref{fig:ex-2-solution-traj}, sample trajectories starting from six different initial points shows that the controllers computed from $\Psi_l$ for various degrees arrive at the origin.
+As shown in \cref{fig:ex-2-solution-traj}, sample trajectories starting from six different initial points shows that the controllers computed from $\Psi_l$ for various degrees arrive at the origin.
 The trajectory is considered at the origin if it is within a distance of 0.01 from the origin.

 Similar to the scalar example, a Monte Carlo experiment is performed to compare between $J_u$ and $V_u$.
 For each polynomial degree that is feasible, the controller obtained from $\Psi_l$ in optimization problem \eqref{eq:hjbjoin-sos} is implemented in 30 simulations of the system subject to random samples of Gaussian white noise with $\Sigma_\epsilon = I_{2\times 2}$.
-The initial condition is fixed at $x_0 =(0.5,0.5)$.
-Figure \ref{fig:ex-2-solution-cost} shows the comparison between $J_u$ and $V_u$ for different polynomial degrees whereby $J_u$ is the expected cost and $V_u$ is the value function computed from $\Psi_l$ in optimization problem \eqref{eq:hjbjoin-sos}.
+The initial condition is fixed at $x_0 =(0.7,0.7)$. \Cref{fig:ex-2-solution-cost} shows the comparison between $J_u$ and $V_u$ for different polynomial degrees whereby $J_u$ is the expected cost and $V_u$ is the value function computed from $\Psi_l$ in optimization problem \eqref{eq:hjbjoin-sos}.
 As expected, $V^u \geq J^u$.

-\section{CONCLUSION}
+\section{Conclusion}

-This paper has proposed a new method to solve the linear HJB of an optimal control problem for stochastic nonlinear systems via SOS programming.
+This paper has proposed a new method to approximate the solution to a class of optimal control problems for stochastic nonlinear systems via SOS programming.
 Analytical results provide guarantees on the suboptimality of trajectories when using the approximate solutions for controller design.
-Consequently, one can synthesize a suboptimal stabilizing controller to stochastic nonlinear dynamical systems.
+Consequently, one can synthesize a suboptimal stabilizing controller for a large class of stochastic nonlinear dynamical systems.